acpirience/pyeuromil/README.rst

 |Travis-Status| |Last-Commit| |Codecov| |Black|

-A python library to check and analyse Euromillions results
+A Python library to check and analyse Euromillions results

 ------------------------------------------